AdelMej/Dev_of_doom_tools/README.md

 Check out the [Trello Template Board](https://trello.com/b/GjTcHyyT/template) to get started with the same workflow, labels, and card templates!
 Feel free to copy it and customize it for your own projects. 🚀✨

-For detailed instructions on how to set up and use Trello for your projects, see the [Trello Setup Guide](https://github.com/AdelMej/Dev_of_doom_tools/blob/main/TRELLO_GUIDE.md) (replace with your actual guide URL).
+For detailed instructions on how to set up and use Trello for your projects, see the [Trello Setup Guide](https://gist.github.com/yourusername/yourgistid).

 Happy coding! 💻🔥 Tools for the fallen you'll find all you need to fight against c shenanigans